 Today, Deep Deuce is still known for its incredible jazz music and vibrant artsy vibes.
 It has become a popular urban housing location with numerous neighborhood hubs and hangouts.
 And the vibrant nightlife scene brings together Deep Deuce residents and locals from the surrounding neighborhoods, making it a unique choice on our list to up and coming neighborhoods in Oklahoma City.

 Deep Deuce’s hip central area offers whiskey bars, cocktail lounges, music venues, and a range of restaurants from casual hot dog hubs to upscale New American creations.
 Locals gather for live music at the Deep Deuce Grill.
 Stag Lounge is a popular spot and serves hundreds of whiskey varieties and different spirits.
 And Anchor Down serves the neighborhood’s most sought-after grub.

 Schools in the area include The Oklahoma School of Science and Mathematics and John Rex Elementary School, among others.

 Homes in Deep Deuce

 This neighborhood has a range of affordable housing options.
 The lovely homes and apartments in Deep Deuce blend modern with historic.
 Many of its housing buildings sport stately brick exteriors.
 And its townhomes show off gorgeous renovated interiors.

+Next on our list to up and coming neighborhoods in Oklahoma City is Midtown.
 The popular and vibrant Midtown sits just north of downtown and is known for its great shops, dining options, events, and nightlife.
 This area is home to diverse residents, has a welcoming atmosphere, and boasts multiple local and independent businesses.
 Midtown blends the bustle of downtown with the preserved historic neighborhoods further north.
 It’s growing rapidly with new residents, businesses, and rehabbed historical buildings.